 Even Bellingcat’s own partners have privately raised doubts about its credibility.
-A leaked document from the Integrity Initiative, an intelligence operation also under the umbrella of the FCO, concluded that: “Bellingcat was somewhat discredited, both by spreading disinformation itself, and by being willing to produce reports for anyone willing to pay.”
+A leaked assessment produced for the UK FCO concluded that: “Bellingcat was somewhat discredited, both by spreading disinformation itself, and by being willing to produce reports for anyone willing to pay.”

 Bellingcat founder Eliot Higgins has also been caught in a potential lie about another partnership with the OPCW itself.
 As of at least September 2019, Bellingcat claimed on its website that the OPCW was one of its “partners.”
 However in February 2020, Higgins suddenly announced on Twitter that Bellingcat’s claim of an OPCW partnership was wrong, and the result of a “copy & paste” error.
 Bellingcat, Higgins claimed, had mistakenly “copy and pasted the list of names from another document and didn’t mean to leave it in… We’ve not collaborated with the OPCW, apologies for the confusion, totally my fault.”